malikbenkirane/42.automake/README.md

 # Warning

-This tool does not intend to make what you should.
-It rathers provides tools to automatize repetitive tasks and let you savte time to solve higher problems.
+This tool does not intend to make what you should do by yourself.
+It rathers provides tools to automatize repetitive tasks and let you save time to solve higher problems.

 The tool also demonstrate what could be done with `make` (`man 1 make`) and shows some `Makefile` recipes and tricks.

-If you want to keep your freedom to think and to understand hence first read the scripts.
+First read the scripts if you want to keep your freedom to think and to understand.
 I give no warranty you will understand what's hapenning here but it's your job to get that.
-Further, I will not be responsible if case you miss to get the skills covered by this project.
+Further, I will not be responsible in case you miss to get the skills covered by this project.

 Finally,  things may change a lot over time.